19A55A0412/Hybrid-Network-Design-Cisco-Packet-Tracer/README.md

 ## 📢 Connect with Me

 I am actively seeking internships and part-time opportunities in networking, cloud, and data engineering in the UK.
-Feel free to connect with me on LinkedIn.
+Feel free to connect with me on LinkedIn.(www.linkedin.com/in/resitha-sarvana-11541a1b4)